Morris H. Hansen: Early life

 Hansen was born on December 15, 1910, in Thermopolis, Wyoming in the United States.
 The family lived in the nearby town of Worland, Wyoming.
 He graduated from the University of Wyoming in 1934 with a degree in accounting and then moved to Washington, DC in search of a job.
-He ended up at the Census Bureau and took classes at the Graduate School of the U.S. Department of Agriculture and at American University where he took courses from W. Edwards Deming and Abraham Girshick.
+He ended up at the Census Bureau and took classes at the Graduate School of the U.S. Department of Agriculture and at American University where he took courses from W. Edwards Deming and Meyer Abraham Girshick.
 He received a master's degree in statistics in 1940 from American University.
 He was later granted an honorary doctorate by the University of Wyoming in recognition of his many contributions to survey research.

 U.S. Census Bureau 1935–1968

-One Hansen’s earliest projects at the Census Bureau was a follow-up sample survey to check on the validity of a 1937 depression era voluntary census of the unemployed and partially unemployed.
+One of Hansen's earliest projects at the Census Bureau was a follow-up sample survey to check on the validity of a 1937 depression era voluntary census of the unemployed and partially unemployed.
 For the census, postal workers delivered a questionnaire to be filled out and returned.
 There were problems in getting complete and accurate response in the census.
 He helped design the sample and the statistical procedures to generate estimates of unemployment and estimates of the standard errors of the unemployment estimates, and to project sample estimates to smaller areas through regression relationships.
 In the late 1930s and early 1940s the idea of using sample surveys for official governmental guidance, was quite new.
-“Before that the Census Bureau had the idea that they couldn’t do sampling because that would discredit the results; they had to have complete coverage.”
+“Before that the Census Bureau had the idea that they couldn't do sampling because that would discredit the results; they had to have complete coverage.”